Monday, April 7, 2025

 Tuesday, January 28, 2025

-Government committee recommends eliminating charitable tax deduction for giving to places of worship
+All-party committee receives recommendation to eliminate charitable tax deduction for giving to places of worship

 Why should you get a charitable tax receipt for donating to the salary of your minister, priest or rabbi?